 FROM AUSTRALIA TO GERMANY

-Photographing camels is a unique way to make a living, and the lifestyle in Broome hard to beat.
+Photographing camels is a unique way to make a living, and the lifestyle in Broome is hard to beat.
 But in 2016 I challenged myself to ride a bike 4,000km across Europe and raise funds for Cystic Fibrosis Western Australia.
-During this adventure I realised I still had a desire to experience more of the world before settling in one place.
+During this adventure, I realised I still had a desire to experience more of the world before settling in one place.
 So, soon after returning, I left Broome and the camels behind to move to Heidelberg, Germany.
-Living in Germany has so far been a big change of culture and scenery (not to mention climate!), but I am enjoying the challenge.
-I plan to stay in Germany until 2019, but will be available for work throughout Europe and Internationally during this time.
+Living in Germany has so far been a big change of culture and scenery (not to mention climate), but I am enjoying the challenge.
+Heidelberg itself is one of the most beautiful cities on earth and also serves as a perfect central location for travel and work throughout Europe